-Let’s face it.
-There’s not one list of the most effective channels for customer service that works for every company.
-Every business, every person, and even every issue asks for a different approach.
+There isn't a list of the most effective channels for customer service that applies to every company, every business, every person, and even every issue asks for a different approach.
 Demographics, the gravity of the situation, emotions, personal preferences, and physical context all come into play.
-At CM.com, we surveyed over 7000 consumers to determine their behavior, preferences, and expectations regarding customer service.
+At CM.com, we surveyed over 7000 consumers to determine their behaviour, preferences, and expectations regarding customer service.
 Hopefully, this data will help you find the most effective customer service channels.

 We’ll have a look at the most common channels and then at everything that impacts channel choice.

 Believe it or not, telephone is here to stay

 Phoning a business is still the most preferred channel for customer service, with 61% of consumers preferring to use it.
 Customers appreciate speaking directly to a person and an expert to solve their issues.
 Phone support is known for its fast response times and 75% of consumers believe they will have a faster response if they directly call a business.